wstolk/terraform-demo/README.md

 it by uploading the example jsonlines file in the `example_data` folder to your S3 bucket.
 This should trigger the Lambda function and insert the content of the file to the DynamoDB table.

+**Don't forget to destroy your project after you finished the training.**